NEW CUSTOMER BONUS!

 Bathrooms with high or vaulted ceilings usually have enough ventilation and a ceiling treatment is not needed.
 In these cases, always make sure your bathroom's ventilation fans and windows are in good working order so moisture doesn't accumulate.

-On the other hand, if your bathroom has high or vaulted ceilings, finishing the ceiling above your shower might not be necessary.
-The extra height allows steam to disperse more easily, and it may not fit the aesthetic of an open, airy design.
-In these cases, a well-ventilated space can protect your ceiling without needing an acrylic panel.
+High or Valuted Ceiling Bathrooms.
+However, if your bathroom has high or vaulted ceilings, finishing the ceiling above your shower might not be necessary.
+The extra height allows steam to disperse more easily, and adding a panel may not fit the aesthetic of an open, airy design.
+In these cases, opening windows or using a ventilation fan will help pull steam out of the bathroom and protecting your ceiling without needing an acrylic panel.

 “In most bathrooms with standard-height ceilings. we design our showers to go to the top of the wall, and always want to make sure the ceiling is protected too,” says Sam George, lead design consultant for Improveit.